 Smart doorbell buyer’s guide

-Naturally, prices and features vary.
-In general you should expect two-way talk along with the video feed, night vision and motion detection.
+Naturally, prices and features vary depending on the smart doorbell you go for.
+In general, you should expect two-way talk along with a live video feed, night vision and motion detection.

-However, anything more than the basics tend to require you to pay a monthly fee.
-Both Nest and Ring won’t store any video clips unless you pay, so if you miss a notification that someone has pressed the button, you can’t later on see who it was.
+However, if you want access to more advanced features, you'll usually have to pay a monthly fee.
+Both Nest and Ring won’t store any video clips unless you pay, so if you miss a notification that someone has pressed the button, you can’t see who it was later on.

 Nest offers person and facial recognition which means you can choose to only get alerts if an unfamiliar face is spotted.
 This is preferable to the annoying generic ‘there’s motion!’ alerts which many security cameras bombard you with.
 And, neatly, a Google Home can announce the name of the person who is at the door for familiar faces.